The-Frontier/FrontierObsidian/unpublished/00 Authoring Content.md

 ### Properties
 All notes created in the `content` folder will have a template applied, which has some properties that controls the created webpage.
 - `draft`: Whether to publish the page or not.
 This is one way to make pages private in Quartz.
 - `title`: Title of the page.
 If it isn’t provided, Quartz will use the name of the file as the title.
-Title and name can differ.
+Title and filename can differ.
 - `tags`: Tags for this note.
 - `description`: Description of the page used for link previews.
 - `aliases`: Other names for this note.
 This is a list of strings.